 On April 27th, at around 19:30, the bus he was travelling on was stopped by the Greek police for a control, shortly past the town of Lavara.
-He and a dozen more passengers were asked to get off from the bus and, once on the street, the police ordered the bus driver to leave.
+He and a dozen more passengers were asked to get off the bus and, once on the street, the police ordered the bus driver to leave.
 After having checked their documents, the police left them on the road.
-The respondent separated from the group and reached on foot the nearby town of Lavara, where he found the bus station thanks to the directions given by locals.
+The respondent separated from the group and reached the nearby town of Lavara on foot, where he found the bus station, thanks to the directions given by locals.

 The respondent saw one of the men making a call, after which the men kept him waiting for a time.
-After around 15 minutes, the men got off from the car and told him to sit down.
-The respondent didn’t comply with the order and turned around, when one of the men assaulted him from behind and pushed him to the ground, kicking him with his boots and insulting him in Greek.
-Then, he remembered one of them producing a metal stick (what the respondent assumed was a pipe) from the car, with which he started beating the respondent, on his back, his ribs and on his shoulder.
+After around 15 minutes, the men got of the car and told him to sit down.
+The respondent didn’t comply with the order and turned around, One of the men assaulted him from behind and pushed him to the ground, kicking him with his boots and insulting him in Greek.
+Then, he recalled one of them producing a metal stick (what the respondent assumed was a pipe) from the car, with which he started beating the respondent, on his back, his ribs and on his shoulder.

-They drove on a road in the forest, before reaching a building that the respondent referred to as a “police station”.
-He was made to get inside and to enter one of the many rooms, where he was forcibly undressed and left in his underclothes.
+After driving on a road in the forest, they reached a building that the respondent referred to as a “police station”.
+He was made to enter the building and go into one of the many rooms, where he was forcibly undressed and left in his underclothes.
 The respondent recalls the room having small windows, placed high up on the wall and close to the roof, and a squat toilet.
-The walls of the room were white, alike the interiors of the whole building.
+The walls of the room were white, was were the interiors of the whole building.
 At this point, one of the men who had stopped him came into the room and returned him part of his belongings, including his money, and asked whether it was true that the respondent had been living in Athens, to which he replied that it was true.

 The respondent was then summoned out of the room and was made enter another room where the “commander” was waiting with three other masked men.
 There, he was beaten again with metal sticks as well as being shot multiple times with a stun gun/taser, before being forced to give all his remaining documents as well as his money.
-Next, he was placed again inside the room.
-He was able to reach again for the policeman in uniform with whom he had been talking to and asked for the whereabouts of his Ausweis, that had been confiscated the previous night, but the officer answered that he had never seen the document.
+Next, he was placed back inside the room.
+He was able to talk again with the policeman in uniform with whom he had spoken, and asked for the whereabouts of his Ausweis, which had been confiscated the previous night, but the officer answered that he had never seen the document.

-Later on, around 15:00-16:00, all the detainees were brought to the entrance gate of the building and made to enter into a large white car, reportedly a Sedan Car with 11 passenger seats.
-The four masked commandos drove them for about 1 hour and a half before arriving at the river Evros, where the detainees were forced off the car and beaten again with sticks and kicking.
-One of the men seriously injured the Iraqi Kurdish man, whose leg was possibly broken as a result from the beating.
+Later on, around 3 pm or 4 pm, all the detainees were brought to the entrance gate of the building and made to enter a large white car, reportedly a Sedan Car with 11 passenger seats.
+The four masked officers drove them for about an hour and a half before arriving at the River Evros, where the detainees were forced out of the car and beaten again with sticks and kicking.
+One of the men seriously injured the Iraqi Kurdish man, whose leg was possibly broken as a result of the beating.

 After the transaction, the two men, whom the respondent refers to as the “smugglers”, got into the raft with the detainees and quickly drove them across the river.
 Upon reaching the opposite riverside, they were ordered to disembark.
 However, before everyone could get off the raft, three Turkish military officers arrived on the scene.
 While the respondent with other 4 or 5 Moroccans had already disembarked, the “smugglers” with the remaining passengers quickly attempted crossing the river backward.

-On the Greek side of the river, they met resistance from the “commander” and his man, who engaged in an escalating altercation with one of the Turkish officers, shouting across the two sides of the Evros river.
-The respondent with the other men who had disembarked with him decided to leave the place before they could witness the outcome of the fight.
+On the Greek side of the river, they met resistance from the “commander” and his men, who engaged in an escalating altercation with one of the Turkish officers, shouting across the two sides of the Evros river.
+The respondent and the other men who had disembarked, decided to leave the place before they could witness the outcome of the fight.
 They asked one of the Turkish officers for directions to Istanbul and, after a quick walk into the woods, they reached an asphalted road.

 They walked until late in the night, when a car stopped and the driver offered them a lift to Istanbul for 50$ each.
 A Syrian man who was sitting in the passenger seat offered the respondent to lend him the money for the ride, which he accepted.